ZehraKoksal/SNPtotree/README.md

 **metadata_individuals**

-This output file is optional and can be generated using the following option:
+This output file can be generated using the following option:
 ```
 -metadata_individuals /path_to_input_data_folder/
 ```